gautamigolani/gautamigolani.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Dream 👉 Believe 👉 Achieve 👉 Succeed <br>
-             Currently building my way into the world of robots.
+description: Currently building my way into the world of robots.

 profile:
   align: right